Satyam/book-react-redux/newManuscript/actions.md

 The `toString()` value is what the debugger would show thus, we would still need to create unique descriptions.
 Symbols don't actually require descriptions, but that would still be worse because then they would all be anonymous.

 Most importantly though is that Symbols cannot be serialized.
 JSON will ignore them just as it does with functions.
-In any application connecting several clients, such as games or chat, actions must be transmitted and Symbols simply don't get through.
+In any application connecting several clients, such as games or chat, actions must be transmitted to remote systems and Symbols simply don't get through.

 ```js
 JSON.stringify({type: Symbol('hello world')})